github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

   ![Screenshot of the "github/docs" repository with emphasis on the file tree view](/assets/images/help/repository/file-tree-view-directory-selected.png)

 2. To search for a specific directory or file, click the {% octicon "filter" aria-label="The filter icon" %} **Jump to file** search bar, then type the directory or file name and select the directory or file from the results.
-The file path for a directory or file will be displayed below each search result.
+You can view the file path for a directory or file below each search result.

   ![Screenshot of the file tree view with emphasis on the "Jump to file" search bar](/assets/images/help/repository/file-tree-view-jump-to-file.png)

-     - To use the broader **Search or jump to...** {% data variables.product.prodname_dotcom %} search, click {% octicon "search" aria-label="The search icon" %}.
+     - To search within the repository using the {% data variables.product.prodname_dotcom %} search bar, click {% octicon "search" aria-label="The search icon" %}.

         ![Screenshot of the file tree view with emphasis on the search icon](/assets/images/help/repository/file-tree-view-search-icon.png)